 The Planning Director is responsible for conducting a preliminary evaluation to decide whether or not an Initial Study is required, or whether the project is excluded or exempt from review under CEQA.
 A list of non-discretionary (ministerial) projects for the County is contained in Appendix A. The County projects that are typically categorically exempt are identified in Appendix B.

 If the Planning Director determines that a proposal is excluded or exempt from review under CEQA, no further environmental review is required and the Planning Department shall document this finding in the record.
-The Department may also prepare and file a Notice of Exemption.
+The Planning Department may also prepare and file a Notice of Exemption.

 Section 406.
 Initial Study Preparation.
 [State CEQA Guidelines §§15063 and 15064]